adamyala/Your_First_Decentralized_Application_Python/README.md

 ## Usage

 Open up two tabs.
 In the first tab run `ganache-cli`.
 This will start a block chain locally that we can play with.

-In the second tab activate your virtual environment and run `python main.py`.
+In the second tab activate your virtual environment and run `FLASK_APP=main.py flask run`.
+This will start our little flask app, deploying our contract in the process.

 After the python file runs you should see something like:
 ```